SnickerdoodleLabs/protocol/documentation/sdql/EVALUATION OF INSTANCES.md

 If logic expression evaluates to true, data wallet can claim the reward.
   - Ad instances ($aN) that return a valid ad signature are treated as true.
-  - Insight instances ($iN) that does not return null are treated as true.
+  - Insight instances ($iN) that do not return null are treated as true.
   - Any other ad or insight instances are treated as false.

 It's important to note that unlike other instance types, logic expressions of compensation instances are evaluated both by data wallets and insight platforms.
 Other logic expressions are only evaluated by data wallets.

-Data wallets evaluate these expressions to see if "they should" claim a reward, and insight platforms evaluate these expressions against "data wallet response" to determine if a data wallet is actually eligible to get regarding compensation.
+Data wallets evaluate these expressions to see if "they're eligible to" claim a reward, and insight platforms evaluate these expressions against "data wallet response" to determine if a data wallet is actually eligible to get regarding compensation.